datacenter/ACI-Kubernetes-Visualiser/README.md

 - Vkaci is an essential tool as it collects raw data from the K8's API and APIC, models it and delivers it so the data is easier to understand and interpret.
 - It has multiple views allowing users to see how their K8s Leafs, nodes and Pods are linked and interact with their Fabrics.
 - Users can also see the connectivity of applications in pods so they're able to understand how changes to their infrastructure will affect their clusters.
 - Scalability is promising with significantly large clusters supported.
-Tested currently with up to 200 nodes.
+Tested currently with up to 200 nodes and 2500 pods.
 - It's an easy tool available to let non-programmers create visualizations of network topologies.
 - Free and open source to help showcase the possibilities of ACI and K8s.